 DPAA is grateful to the Department of Veterans Affairs for their partnership in this mission.

-Smith's name is recorded on the Courts of the Missing at the Punchbowl, along with the others who are missing from World War II.
+Of the 16 million Americans who served in World War II, more than 400,000 died during the war.
+Currently there are 72,766 (approximately 26,000 are assessed as possibly-recoverable) still unaccounted for from World War II.
+Smith’s name is recorded on the Walls of the Missing at the Punchbowl, along with the others who are missing from WWII.
 A rosette will be placed next to his name to indicate he has been accounted for.

 Smith’s personnel profile can be viewed at